Baked Apple Chips are a healthy snack recipe that will satisfy your craving for something sweet and crunchy. Slice, bake, and eat!

 Kids Love Apple Chips!

-One of our favorite fall activities is going apple picking and between those fun weekend trips, and the mountains of inexpensive apples taking over the produce department at the grocery store, we have a constant stream of fresh, mostly-local apples in the refrigerator from early September through November.
+One of our favorite fall activities is going apple picking and between those fun weekend trips, and the mountains of inexpensive apples taking over the produce department at the grocery store, we have a constant stream of fresh, mostly-local apples in the refrigerator from August through November.

 It’s hard to argue that a more perfect snack than a raw apple exists, but Baked Apple Chips are giving them a run for their money.
 It’s all about that chip appearance and texture, which tricks your brain into thinking it’s getting something way more decadent than a piece of fruit.
-If you don’t believe me, the proof is in the pudding – aka this sweet face.
-Lincoln goes nuts for Baked Apple Chips and I have zero problem giving him as many as he wants (within reason, of course.)
+If you don’t believe me, the proof is in the pudding – aka this sweet face!

 No Dehydrator Needed

 Ok, so how do you make these things?
-Good news – no dehydrator necessary!
+Good news – no dehydrator necessary.
 Just a mandoline or sharp knife, half sheet pan, and an oven are all it takes to get a pile of Baked Apple Chips on your table.
-These chips are so good I had to make SIX BATCHES in order to get enough to style for these photographs – Lincoln and I were eating them faster than I could make them!
+These chips are so good I had to make SIX BATCHES in order to get enough to style for these photographs – we were eating them faster than I could bake them!

 Seeing as how I’ve made nearly a dozen batches of Baked Apple Chips within the past two weeks, I’ve picked up a trick or two, including which apples work best for these chips, how long they’ll last (hot tip: not long!) and an explanation of their final color and shape, down in the recipe card below.